If you’ve driven through Newcastle recently you would have been hard pressed not to notice the towering cranes across the skyline.

 Lake Macquarie also has its share of developments, with numerous new apartment buildings being built or planned within a short distance of the waterfront.

-People often ask our Investment Services team whether these developments are a good option for investors.
+People often ask whether these developments are a good option for investors.
 Like any investment, the answer depends on your individual circumstances.

 With an abundance of glossy marketing brochures to help explain the benefits of buying off-the-plan (before the building has been constructed) it can seem like the ideal investment.